hedgeyedev/paypal-ipn-forwarder/README.md

 ### Run on Your Server

-_NOTE: Recommend using +thin+ if you are using more than one PayPal sandbox.
+_NOTE: Recommend using `thin` if you are using more than one PayPal sandbox._

 On your server: